Nimus-oes/frontend/05-Product Preview Card/README.md

 #### `rem` Isn't One-Size-Fits-All Solution

 There are cases where `px` can still be useful, such as for borders or padding where scaling with font size isn’t necessary.
-It’s worth considering whether each element should grow with font size increases.
-Testing these choices by adjusting the browser font size helps in deciding when to use `rem` vs. `px`.
+It’s worth considering whether the value should scale up as the user increases their browser's default font size.
+Testing these choices by adjusting the browser font size helps in deciding when to use `rem` vs. `px`.<sup>2</sup>
 <br><br>

 #### Design Choices for This Project